aequitas/cinekid-render-server/README.md

 # Development

+These instructions only apply if you want to develop the render cluster using virtual machines instead of real hardware.

 For local development Vagrant can be used to create virtual render servers and run tests against the provisioned configuration.
-Make sure vragrant is installed and run:
+Make sure [Vagrant](https://www.vagrantup.com/) is installed/setup and run:

     vagrant up